Judy Garland: 1950–1952: Radio appearances and stage comeback

 Garland made eight appearances during the 1950–51 season of The Bing Crosby–Chesterfield Show, which immediately reinvigorated her career.
-Soon after, she toured for four months to sell-out crowds in Europe.
-In 1951, she began a four-month concert tour of Britain and Ireland, where she played to sold-out audiences throughout England, Scotland, and Ireland.
+Soon after, she toured for four months to sold-out crowds in Europe.
+In 1951 she began a four-month concert tour of Britain and Ireland, where she played to sold-out audiences throughout England, Scotland, and Ireland.
 The successful concert tour was the first of her many comebacks, with performances centered on songs by Al Jolson and the revival of vaudevillian tradition.
 Garland performed complete shows as tributes to Jolson in her concerts at the London Palladium in April and at New York's Palace Theater later that year.